-Satan rebelled against God’s government prior to the re-creation of earth (Gen. 1:1-3) and the creation of Adam and Eve.
-He led one-third of all angels into rebellion (II Pet.
+Satan rebelled against God’s government prior to the re-creation of Earth (Gen. 1:1-3) and the creation of Adam and Eve.
+He deceived one-third of all angels into rebellion (II Pet.
 2:4-6; Rev. 12:4).
-Isaiah 14:12-14 reveals that he had once ruled the earth, and Ezekiel 28:15 shows that he was a created being—a powerful, perfect archangel.
-He remains as ruler over earth until Christ’s Second Coming.
+Isaiah 14:12-14 reveals that he had once ruled the Earth, and Ezekiel 28:15 shows that he was a created being—a powerful, perfect archangel.
+He remains as ruler over Earth until Christ reigns in Jerusalem.
 Christ qualified to replace him at His First Coming.

 Genesis 1:1 states, “In the beginning God created the heaven and the earth.”
 This sets the stage for our study.
 In the book of Job, God asked him, “Where were you when I laid the foundations of the earth?
 Declare, if you have understanding.
 Who has laid the measures thereof, if you know?
 Or who has stretched the line upon it?…When the morning stars sang together, and all the sons of God shouted for joy?”
 (38:4-5, 7).